 The Experiential Learning Center, or ELC, is located in Peterson Hall on the Portland Campus.
-Twenty-three hospital beds set the stage for student nurses to learn, practice, and refine nursing skills in a friendly environment.
+Twenty-two hospital beds set the stage for student nurses to learn, practice, and refine nursing skills in a friendly environment.
 ELC personnel include registered nurses who are available on a scheduled basis for assistance.

-The ELC is considered a clinical site and the standards of care and dress are maintained accordingly.
+The ELC is considered a formal clinical site and the standards of care and dress are maintained accordingly.
 Students work in clinical groups with instructors in patient care simulation scenarios which integrate theory, technical skills, and critical thinking exercises.
 Open labs outside of regularly scheduled class time are offered for those who desire extra practice, and students may also arrange extra time with a member of the lab staff or student mentor for additional assistance.

 Computer access in each lab allows students and faculty to use DVDs and Internet links to enhance learning and refine assessment skills.
 Computers are set up for each bed in the labs to access the electronic health record system.

 A wide assortment of supplies are provided to students for experiences outside of the lab environment, including home visits and teaching projects.
 Some examples include foot care, baby scales, community health assessment equipment, and developmental assessment tools.